johnproodian/just-tech-news/README.md

 https://thawing-brook-41305.herokuapp.com/

 ## What I Learned
-* implementing Sequelize ORM in a Node.js application
+* Implementing Sequelize ORM in a Node.js application
-* defining models that use datatype validations
+* Defining models that use datatype validations
-* implementing CRUD methods with Sequelize
+* Implementing CRUD methods with Sequelize
-* implementing Sequlize associations to join one or more tables
+* Implementing Sequlize associations to join one or more tables
-* configuring Heroku for deployment of an application using Sequelize and MySQL
+* Configuring Heroku for deployment of an application using Sequelize and MySQL
-* using bcrypt for hashing password information
+* Using bcrypt for hashing password information
-* using environment varaibles to protect sensitive data
+* Using environment varaibles to protect sensitive data
-* rendering dynamic HTML using handlebars.js template engine
+* Rendering dynamic HTML using handlebars.js template engine
 * MVC modularization in a full-stack web application
-* configuring Heroku for deployment using a MySQL database
+* Configuring Heroku for deployment using a MySQL database
-* implementing user authentication
+* Implementing user authentication